irfansofyana/google-drive-api-python/README.md

 # google-drive-api-python

-This is just simple Google Drive API Client using Python.
+This is just a simple Google Drive API Client using Python.
 Currently supports:

 1. Export file into a certain mimeType
 2. Get metadata from a certain file
 3. Listing files from a certain google drive
 4. Make a copy from a file

+See [the example usage](./main.example.py) to know how to use the client.

 References: